kanishkkunal/kanishkkunal/README.md

 - 📈 TradeDroid (private) – FinTech Application (Trading Algo strategies builder, Back-testing and Live Algo Trading).
 - 📱 https://kunruchcreations.com/apps – Windows and Android apps.
 - ✏https://superdevresources.com/ – Content portal (WordPress) for Startups and Businesses.

+**2007-2013** - Worked as a Software Development Engineer at Microsoft in core development team of Microsoft Office (Excel and OneNote) for Windows Phone.
+I left my full-time job as a Software Development Engineer at Microsoft in 2013, to pursue building my own business of self-published apps & digital products.

 ---